 Different types of abrasive blasting can provide the results you need, alone or in combination with dry ice blasting, based on the environment, the cleaning surface and the material to be removed.
 Whether we are removing adherents from petro-chemical and refinery equipment or stripping away decades of buildup as part of a historic train station restoration, our services always begin with a thorough consultation and assessment of your needs so we can provide you with the highest quality of clean without risk of damage – or unnecessary downtime.
 That includes a wide range of abrasive cleaning options.

-Here is an overview of a few of the more than 200 different abrasive materials that can be used alone, or in combination with dry ice cleaning, along with the material’s ranking on the Mohs 0-10 hardness scale:
+Below is an overview of a few of the more than 200 different abrasive materials that can be used alone, or in combination with dry ice cleaning, along with the material’s ranking on the Mohs 0-10 hardness scale.
+Click here for a more in-depth comparison.

 For jobs that require the most aggressive form of abrasive cleaning in a wet or dry formula, garnet is effective.
 Common applications include removal of paint, heavy rust, and stubborn coatings.
 Wet formulations are useful for applications where surfaces need to be kept cool throughout the process for minimizing dust.
 (Mohs 8)